-This assignment will be a paper describing a negative stereotype/prejudice you may have about another group and discussing how you might reduce this it.
-To write this paper, you must first read the last chapter of your reader.
+This assignment will be a paper due at the end of the semester describing a negative stereotype/prejudice you may have about another group and discussing how you might reduce this it.
+To write this paper, you must first read the last chapter of your reader, "Moving from Problem Solving to Narrative Approaches in Mediation".
 Then you will describe your negative attitudes about a particular group and where you think your prejudice comes from.
-Most importantly, you must discuss at least 3 specific techniques/strategies that you believe will be effective in reducing your negative prejudice and clearly explain why you think these ways would be successful.
+Most importantly, you must discuss at least 3 specific techniques/strategies, based on what you learned in class, that you believe will be effective in reducing your negative prejudice and clearly explain why you think these ways would be successful.
 Maximum length of this paper is 3 typed pages, 12pt font and double-spaced.